bluecure/_mild/README.md

 Anyone is welcome to use this, however this is a work in progress and can break at anytime.
 [Underscores](http://github.com/Automattic/_s) or [Roots](http://github.com/roots/roots) might be more useful.

-This starter theme uses SCSS for the styles and Gulp for the build process.

 ####Mild includeds:
 * Standard templates
 * Custom styles